 - Ghost dog, believed to be Dolly Varden, the Whaley's pet

-Carnton Plantation, Franklin, Tennessee
+Civil War Ghosts of Carnton Plantation, Franklin, Tennessee

 A well-preserved example of Greek Revival architecture, this two-story home of John and Carrie (Caroline) McGavock is located in Franklin, Tennessee, where one of the bloodiest Civil War battles was fought.

 The Battle of Franklin began at sunset and lasted five hours into the night, leaving over 10,000 Confederate and Union soldiers dead.
 The mansion was used as a Confederate field hospital and the floors in several rooms were left permanently bloodstained.
 The family also donated land only a few yards from house for a cemetery to nearly 1,500 soldiers.
 It's no wonder that this home and the surrounding grounds make it one of the most-haunted historic homes in America and the most-haunted home in Tennessee.
 Carnton is open for public tours.

 Eyewitnesses claim Carrie McGavock, dressed in a pink flowing gown, wanders the plantation.